 With a hardness of 9 on the Mohs scale, the ruby can be set in a ring, bracelet, necklace or earrings.

 Collier et Bracelet Camélia, Rubis, Diamants et Or Gris, Chanel

 Like emeralds, rubies are generally included stones.
 These are not flaws, however the purer a stone, the more valuable it will be.

 Color is the most important criterion when appraising a ruby.
 Quite dark and deep reds are highly sought after, unlike light or milky colors.

 The first synthesis (stone created entirely in the laboratory) of rubies was created in 1902 by August Verneuil.
 As with sapphires, this fusion method is recognizable by curved growth zones.
 These zones may exist in natural stone, but they will be straight.

 These synthetic stones are today widely used in watchmaking.

 Mécanisme de montre

-90% of the rubies come from Burma.
+For centuries, the ruby came from Burma.
 The most beautiful, called “pigeon blood” are extracted from the mine in the Mogok valley.
 Of magmatic or metamorphic origin, we also find rubies in Thailand, Mozambique, Madagascar, Sri Lanka or Australia.